ComradDoge/DogeEU4/README.md

 [h1] --------------------------------- [/h1]
 [h1] Credits [/h1]
 Credit to all the authors of mods that I have incorporated into Shattered.
-This is especially the case for flogi (Idea Variation Mod), Expanded Mods family who have done amazing work on eu4 and ArtemisFowl for understanding EU4 UI.
+This is especially the case for flogi (Idea Variation Mod), Expanded Mods family who have done amazing work on eu4, ArtemisFowl for understanding EU4 UI and Viking_Nephilim for religious work

 Reminder that not all parts of the mods will be added or without changes which is why you see differences from their mod and mine.
 I'll try to credit people and link to their workshop cause their work saves my time and it would be rude not too.

-[h4] Shattered Mods [/h4]
+[h3] Shattered Mods [/h3]
     Shattered Europa by Neprut
     Maxos New Shattered by Maxos
     Shattered Europa by Pirate AI

-[h4] Expanded Mod Family [/h4]
+[h3] Expanded Mod Family [/h3]
 I am not affiliated with the [b]Expanded Mods[/b] group at all but here is their [url=https://discord.gg/UEyGV6U] discord.[/url] Don't send bug reports or something game related to this mod to them.

     [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2198012132] Formables Expanded[/url]  by Silver Knight of Anor Londo (Verityvoid)